MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 The problem is: definition of model (entity) which can differ from project to project as different business domains have different entities.
 However, it pained me to start a new project from 'WeatherForecast' template and then write almost everything from the scratch.

 We do need something better than that.
-A template powerful enough to get adopted in most common cases with bare minimum modifications.
+A template powerful enough to get adapted in most common cases with bare minimum modifications.

 ## WHAT?
 On one fine day, it dawned upon me that I need to explore a possibility of creating something which addresses the moving part of the microservice device: Model.